frappe/frappe_io/frappe_io/www/docs/user/en/tutorial/models.md

 The next step is to create the models as we discussed in the introduction.
 In Frappe, models are called **DocTypes**.
 You can create new DocTypes from the Desk UI. **DocTypes** are made of fields called **DocField** and role based permissions are integrated into the models, these are called **DocPerms**.

 When a DocType is saved, a new table is created in the database.
-This table is named as `tab[doctype]`.
+This table is named as `tab[DocType]`.

-When you create a **DocType** a new folder is created in the **Module** and a model JSON file and a controller template in Python are automatically created.
+When you create a **DocType** below mentioned files/folders are automatically created.

+* A new folder in the 'doctype' sub-folder of corresponding **Module** folder
+* A model JSON file
+* Controller template in Python
+* Controller template in JS

 When you update the DocType, the JSON model file is updated and whenever `bench migrate` is executed, it is synced with the database.
 This makes it easy to propagate schema changes and migrate.

 ### Developer Mode